fgm/beanstalkd/README.txt

 In the module directory is the runqueue.sh script will process messages as they are received.
 This runs in a shell and uses a blocking method of waiting for the messages to be received.
 This means that as soon as the message has been submitted if a queue manager is waiting it will start processing the message quickly.

 Since Beanstalkd has a non-blocking queue manager you can run many queue managers as you want on different machines.

 So in the normal case the cron will run on a single machine in a single thread.
 However with beanstalkd many message processes as needed across as many machines as you need.
 Also it means that you can run the queue manages on system that are not your web servers so the processing of the messages will not have any impact on the system except for the intersections between the systems such as the database.

 Running the Queue manager
 -------------------------

-./runqueue.sh -h
+php ./runqueue.php -h

 Beanstalkd Queue manager.

 Usage:        runqueue.sh [OPTIONS]
 Example:      runqueue.sh

 All arguments are long options.